 Head and Neck Care

-Children with head and neck/skull base malignancies are seen jointly by our division as well as by the Pediatric Head and Neck Tumor Group (Oncologists/ Radiation Oncologists/ Pediatric Surgeons, Pediatric Head and Neck Radiologists) at the Massachusetts General Hospital for Children.
-In this fashion, the children can receive the full compliment of services offered at the Massachusetts General Hospital for Children as well as at Mass.
+Children with head and neck/skull base malignancies are seen jointly by our division as well as by the Pediatric Head and Neck Tumor Group at the Massachusetts General Hospital for Children.
+In this fashion, the children can receive the full complement of services offered at Mass General as well as Mass.
 Eye and Ear.
-Every other week there is a combined Pediatric Head and Neck Tumor Board where challenging and multi-disciplinary cases are presented and discussed.
-Dr. Hartnick is the Pediatric Otolaryngologic representative to this Tumor Board.